Joey Wendle Preview, Player Props: Marlins vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers' 4.19 team ERA ranks 16th among all MLB pitching staffs.
+- The Dodgers' 4.25 team ERA ranks 16th among all league pitching staffs.

-- Dodgers pitchers combine to allow 167 total home runs at a rate of 1.2 per game (to rank 14th in baseball).
+- Dodgers pitchers combine to surrender 170 total home runs at a rate of 1.2 per game (to rank 15th in the league).

+- Pepiot (2-0) pitches for the Dodgers to make his second start this season.

+- In his last appearance on Thursday, Aug.
+31, the righty threw five scoreless innings against the Arizona Diamondbacks while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.